Fall 2023 - New waitlists soon!

 Is there a health warranty?

-Yes; they tend to be 2-14 days for overall health, like colds and whatnot, and one year for genetic disease.
-The 14-day window will cover medication costs for non-severe illnesses.
-Anything worse requires a return of the kitten for a refund.
-A communicable or infectious disease outside of the 14-day window will not be covered.
-Be sure to schedule a vet appointment for a health confirmation within the 14-day window.
+Yes, most often.
+They tend to be 2-14 days for overall health (infectious disease), and one year for genetic disease.
+This 2 to 14-day window usually covers medication costs for illnesses.
+Anything worse requires a return of the kitten for a refund which as stated on this page, is at the discretion of the seller.
+A communicable or infectious disease outside of the 2 to14-day window will not be covered.
+Be sure to schedule a vet appointment for a health confirmation within the window.
 This is required and should be done by any buyer of any cat.

 As hard as breeders try, there are bound to be some kittens with problems that were not apparent until later in the kitten’s first year.
 If you are purchasing a kitten from anyone, please set up an exam with your own vet within two weeks of the pick up date to confirm its health, even if you trust the seller.